Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
+Click for DetailsThe card at the right of the lower line represents the person or qualities that will reveal spiritual knowledge.
 Justice: The achievement of balance and inner harmony after a great trial.
 Agreements, contracts, or treaties concluded justly.
 Things set to rights.
 Karma restored.
 A turn for the better in legal matters.